TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Syntax/FileImports/Index.rst

 like :file:`fileadmin/`, but only from extensions by using the :typoscript:`EXT:` prefix.
 Instances that use :typoscript:`<INCLUDE_TYPOSCRIPT:` with :typoscript:`source="FILE:./someDirectory/..."` should move these TypoScript files into a project or site extension.
-Such instances are also encouraged to look into the TYPO3 v13 :ref:`Site sets <site-sets>` feature and eventually transition towards it along the way.
+Such instances are also encouraged to look into the TYPO3 v13 :ref:`Site sets <t3coreapi:site-sets>` feature and eventually transition towards it along the way.

 :typoscript:`@import` allows to import files with the file ending `.typoscript` and `.tsconfig`.
 If you used any of the outdated file endings like `.ts` or